OctopusDeploy/docs/docs/deployments/databases/sql-server/redgate.md

 Use the Octopus Web Portal to register a Listening Tentacle.
 You will need to download the Tentacle onto the server and select Listening as the communication mode.

 Follow the wizard.
 The thumbprint for the server for this form can be found on the add worker screen or in {{Configuration,Thumbprint}}.
 This is the thumbprint of the server's certificate.
-The server and the tentacle will exchange the certificates to ensure a two-way trust is established.
+The server and the Tentacle will exchange the certificates to ensure a two-way trust is established.

 :::highlight
 The thumbprint in this screenshot is from a sample instance of Octopus Deploy.
 Your thumbprint will be different.